JaceMonforton/True-Lens-AI/README.md

 ## Installation

-**Disclaimer** The requests will not be made without API keys, this can be added in the app.py file temporarily for making requests.
+**Disclaimer:** The requests will not be made without API keys, this can be added in the app.py file temporarily for making requests.

 To get an instance up and running, you can ```git clone``` the repository then start up the server with
 ```